alinex/node-builder/README.md

 With the `--watch` option it is possible to keep the documentation updated.

-### Command `push`
+### Command `publish`

-With the push command you can push your newest changes to github and npm as a new version.
+With the push command you can publish your newest changes to github and npm as a new version.
 The version can be set by signaling if it should be a `--major`, `--minor` or bugfix version if no switch given.